jrbromberg/bank-emails-to-spreadsheet/README.md

 In the Gmail account that will host the spreadsheet, create a label named `bankupdate`

 ### 2. Bank alerts
-In your bank account, setup notifications so that you receive an email for all transactions and/or balance updates as available.
+In your bank account, setup notifications so that you receive emails for all transactions and/or balance updates as available.
 Each bank will be different.
 For BECU, I was able to get all transactions over $0.00.
 For Bank of America, I was able to get all transactions over $0.01.

 ### 3. Spreadsheet
 [This is the spreadsheet.](https://docs.google.com/spreadsheets/d/1LBkVF94ZmOu09n-ugCw50vD-p41wiap2ETIQwf2Epfo)